djevans071/Exploring-White-Wines/projectTemplate.md

 ### Description One

-This density plot of alcohol distributions for low and high quality wines shows that highly rated wines tend to have more alcohol than low-rated wines.
+This kernel density plot of alcohol distributions for low and high quality wines shows that highly rated wines tend to have more alcohol than low-rated wines.

 ### Plot Two